Frequently Asked Questions

 Application Requirement Questions

 No, we only have one admission cycle per year.
-Prospective candidates can apply anytime between now and early January 10, 2019 when the application closes.
-All files will be reviewed after the January 10, 2019 deadline.
+Prospective candidates can apply anytime between mi-September, 2019 and January 10, 2020 when the application closes.
+All files will be reviewed after the January 10, 2020 deadline.

 On the online the application, the correct term for the 2023 cohort is summer 2021-22.
 Due to our summer start term, the summer quarter falls into the 2021-22 academic year.